slotThe/hmenu/README.md

 # hmenu

 hmenu is a small wrapper for dmenu to make certain things easier.
-It can't do very much right now, but this might change in the near future.
+It can't do very much right now, though I guess that's the point of it.

 # Features

+1. Display commands in order of usage.
+2. Optional config file where one may specify the following:
+    -   Files one wishes to edit (Custom prefix for files available).
+    -   A custom opening script.
+    -   Custom dmenu executable.

 `hmenu` is configured using a `.toml` file in an `hmenu` directory inside `XDG_CONFIG_HOME` directory (probably `~/.config/hmenu`).
-In this config file you may specify:

--   Files you wish to edit (Custom prefix for files available).
--   A custom opening script.
--   Your custom dmenu executable.

 See the `example.toml` for an example configuration.

 At the moment, all arguments that passed to `hmenu` will be directly forwarded to `dmenu` (this may change in the future when we get our own command line